-The management agreements with members of the Management Board who are active on 31 December 2019 also provide for death benefits, i.e. one sixth of the annual fixed remuneration, respectively annual pension will be paid to surviving relatives in the event of death.
-Any members of the Management Board appointed as of 1 January 2020 are not entitled to death benefits.
+The management agreements with members of the Managing Board active on 31 December 2019 also provide for death benefits, i.e. one sixth of the annual fixed remuneration or annual pension will be paid to surviving relatives in the event of death.
+Any members of the Managing Board appointed as from 1 January 2020 are not entitled to death benefits.